 Orlando Child Custody Attorney Answering Your Important Questions

 Florida courts, when deciding issues of custody and visitation, will always focus on best interests of the child.
-A judge in a family law case will look at the facts of each case individually, however, the Florida statute does lay out several factors that the courts are to use in order to determine the best interests of the child involved in the case.
+A judge in a family law or divorce case will look at the facts of each case individually, however, the Florida statute does lay out several factors that the courts are to use in order to determine the best interests of the child involved in the case.
 Your custody attorney should know these factors and shape their argument in court around these factors:

 - Each parent’s ability to maintain the parent/child relationship between the child and the other parent.